cairis-platform/cairis/docs/roles_personas.rst

 responsibility model for a different environment can be viewed.
 By clicking on a model element, information about that artifact can be viewed.

-For details on how to print models as SVG files, see the `Viewing Asset models`_ section.
+For details on how to print responsibility models as SVG files, see :doc:`Generating Documentation </gendoc>`.

 Personas
 --------